 After conclusion of the good offices stage, the National Contact Point (NCP) will issue a final statement or report.
-For example, some NCPs ask parties to provide a follow-up progress report one year after the case was closed.
+Some NCPs also monitor the outcome one year after the case is closed.

 - A determination on whether the company met or did not meet the expectations in the OECD Guidelines, and

 - A request for other ministries to apply consequences to companies that did not participate in the process of good faith.

 OECD Watch considers these steps important to incentivize companies to negotiate in good faith towards reaching an agreement.

 - Follow-up process Increasing numbers of NCPs are following-up on the outcomes of the cases they handle, either by investigating the situation themselves or seeking update reports from the parties about six to 12 months after the case conclusion.
 The reason for follow-up is to assess whether or not the company is complying with any agreements reached or recommendations made by the NCP.
 OECD Watch supports the practice of some NCPs to publish a written follow-up statement.

 As a complainant, you may be asked to comment on a draft final statement.
 Make sure the final statement accurately represents your position and your sentiment towards the complaint process.
 Feel free to urge the NCP to include in the final statement determinations, recommendations, a request for consequence, and a commitment to engage in follow-up.